heritage-happenings/heritage-happenings.github.io/pages/2022-21-mission-ilc-residents-association.md

 ## Location, Place, Premise ~ the physical, the what's there, the where

-1. Do you like the country, state and municipality?
+1. How do you relate to the country, state and municipality?
-	* Consider the culture, politics, infrastructure, friends and family
+	* Consider the culture, politics, infrastructure, regulations, friends and community
-2. Do you like the neighborhood?
+2. How do you relate to the neighborhood?
 	* Walkability, diversity, urbanity & people watching and nature
-3. Do you like the opportunities to be outdoors, be in nature?
+3. How do you relate to opportunities to be outdoors, be in nature?
-	* "[Friluftsliv]( https://www.bbc.com/worklife/article/20171211-friluftsliv-the-nordic-concept-of-getting-outdoors "Nordic concept of being outdoors" )" ~ Not have to walk across a parking lot to be in a nice place
+	*
-4. Do you like facilities, the public spaces?
+4. How do you relate to the facilities, the public spaces?
 	* Art, fitness, media, education, events, gardens, terraces
-5. Do you like the apartments?
+5. How do you relate to the apartments?
 	* Convenience, safety and design; views, sounds
-6. Do you feel the beauty of the place?
+6. How do you relate to the beauty of the place?
 	* The architecture, the design of the space, the furniture and art
-7. Do you feel secure in this place?
+7. How do you relate to security in this place?
 	* Intrusions are prevented, emergency preparations have detailed guidance
 	* Non-slip floors, hand rails both sides, wheelchair accessible, multiple escape routes, alarms and communications, generators

 ## Community, People ~ the who & the why

-1. Do you like the people?
+1. How do we help residents live long and prosper?
 	* Are residents and staff people you feel comfortable with
-2. Are there people outside your bubble?
+2. Are we engaing with staff?
 	* Are there people - residents and staff - of different ages, races, cultures and diversity in the 'hood and in the house
-3. Does management share your values?
+3. Does management share our values?
 	* Contracts, rules, problem resolution
-4. Is it easy to gather?
+4. Are we making it easy to gather?
 	* Places where people seem to gather
-5. Care free aging - easing the burdens of others
+5. Are we enabling care-free aging - easing the burdens of others
 	* Your family and friends can be with you without you burdening them
-6. Do you feel the beauty of the community?
+6. How do we help maintain the beauty of the community?
 	* Fun, good times, engaged dialogues, moments of joy
-7. Do you feel secure with this community?
+7. How do we help maintain the security of this community?
 	* You will bond, and they will help prevent bad things from happening